Darwin International Airport: 21st century

 In December 2010, the Federal Government approved the Darwin Airport Master Plan, a 20-year blueprint guiding the airport's development as an international transit point between Europe, Asia and Australia.
 2012 and 2013 saw a major boost for Darwin Airport when foreign carriers SilkAir, Indonesia AirAsia, Philippine Airlines and Malaysia Airlines started direct flights to Singapore, Bali, Manila and Kuala Lumpur respectively.
 However, the increased competition from these carriers forced Jetstar to abandon its base in Darwin and redeploy its aircraft to Adelaide instead.
 Only flights to Bali were retained; the Singapore route was taken over by Jetstar Asia with Singapore-based aircraft and crews.

 On 9 May 2015, a major expansion of the terminal was officially opened.
 The $85 million expansion increased the floor area from 16000 to 27000 m2 to double the capacity of the airport at peak periods.
 Works enlarged the arrivals and departures areas, added four new domestic and two new international boarding gates, additional security screening areas, a larger check-in area and a new multi-use baggage reclaim area for both domestic and international arrivals.
 New Qantas and Virgin Australia lounges opened with the expansion as well as additional Duty Free and retail options.

-In October 2021, Qantas confirmed that it would operate its flagship direct route from Australia to London via Darwin, with the Northern Territory city in place of their Perth hub until June 2022.
+In October 2021, due to border restrictions because of the COVID-19 pandemic, Qantas confirmed that it would temporarily operate its flagship direct route from Australia to London via Darwin, with the Northern Territory city in place of their usual Perth hub until June 2022.

+In January 2026, it is announced that TransNusa will launch an international flight to Lombok, Indonesia and the route was scheduled to be operate in late February.